Kenhasteandersen/NUMmodel/README.md

 * `baserunChemostat()`.
 Runs a chemostat version of the model and plots the output.
 * `baserunWatercolumn`.
 Runs a watercolumn extracted from a transport matrix at a specific location.
 * `baserunGlobal()`.
-Runs a global simulation with only generalists.
-It uses transport matrices which  must be downloaded from http://kelvin.earth.ox.ac.uk/spk/Research/TMM/TransportMatrixConfigs (choose MITgcm_2.8deg) and placed in the directory `TMs`.
-Transport matrices.
+Runs a global simulation with only unicellular generalists.

 All units are in micro gC/l (or micro gN/l for nutrient concentration).
 Units of light are micro mol photons per m2 per second.

 #### Medium-level matlab routines
 The routines operates with two basic structures: a *parameter* structure and a *simulation* structure.
 The parameter structure contains all parameters needed for a simulation.
 The simulation structure contains all the output, which can be used for analysis or for plotting.
+See more details on the wiki page.

 *Parameters* are set with two calls: one to setup the size spectra to simulate and one to add the parameters for the simulation (chemostat or global).
-The size spectra are setup with a call to `setupXX` where XX represent the setup, e.g., `setupGeneralistsOnly` or `setupNUMmodel` (the latter includes copepods).
+The size spectra are setup with a call to `setupXX` where XX represent the setup, e.g., `setupNUMmodel` or `setupGeneralistsOnly` or (the latter onlu includes unicellular generalists).
 Parameters for the simulation are subsequently set with a call to `parametersChemostat`, `parametersWatercolumn`, or `parametersGlobal`.
 For example: `p = parametersChemostat( setupGeneralistsOnly() );` (see the wiki for a description of the parameter structure).

-*Simulations* are performed with calls to a simulation routine: `sim = simulationChemostat(p)`, `sim = simulationWatercolumn(p, latitude, longitude)`, or `sim = simulationGlobal(p)`, where `p` is the parameter structure (see the wiki for a description of the simulatio structure).
+*Simulations* are performed with calls to a simulation routine: `sim = simulationChemostat(p)`, `sim = simulationWatercolumn(p, latitude, longitude)`, or `sim = simulationGlobal(p)`, where `p` is the parameter structure (see the wiki for a description of the simulation structure).

-*Plots* are made with calls to the plot routines. `plotSimulation(sim)` make a series of basic plots of a simulation.
+*Plots* are made with calls to the plot routines. `plotSimulation(sim)` makes a series of basic plots of a simulation.